 ‘If your body temperature is elevated for over 10 minutes (i.e. over 38.9°C), the heat can cause problems,’ he said.
 ‘Especially in the first trimester as excessive heat can lead to neural tube defects and increase the risk of miscarriage.’

-So, what can you do to help you keep cool during pregnancy?
-Take a look at our 10 tips below.
+So, if you want to know how to keep cool in hot weather while pregnant, take a look at our 10 tips below:

 1. Stay hydrated

 According to Dr Ross, pregnant women should be drinking at least eight glasses of water a day.

 He advises: ‘If you’re travelling, make sure you always have a bottle of water with you.
 Don’t wait until you’re thirsty to reach for a drink but keep fluid intake up and steer clear of caffeine, which can make you feel more dehydrated.’

 Many pregnant women find their skin is more sensitive during pregnancy, so it’s advisable to be extra cautious if you have to be outside in the sun for extended periods – have you tried the best sun cream in the world?